gmuldoon/UTexas-DissertationTemplate/README.md

 # University of Texas PhD Dissertation Template
-This repo includes an example .tex file and associated .sty file for producing a PhD Dissertation at the University of Texas at Austin.
+This repo includes an example .tex file and associated .sty files for producing a PhD Dissertation at the University of Texas at Austin.
 Congrats for getting to the point where you're looking for a template and godspeed during the rest of your journey.

 # Previous versions
-This style file and template were adapted by Gail Muldoon in Spring 2018.
-The .sty file is based on utdiss2-06.sty, but has been renamed to the more generic utdiss.sty for ease of updates in the future.
-(Send pull requests!)
+The .sty files posted here are the work of many collaborators, some of whom are unknown.
+The files passed to me from those who came before were more recent than any I could find online, so I decided to post them here for future reference and collaboration.
+(Send pull requests with updates!)

 The preamble includes contributions from the following individuals, though I would imagine there are more anonymous contributors:

-**
- Doctoral Dissertation Format Macros for The Univ. of Texas at Austin
+**Doctoral Dissertation Format Macros for The Univ. of Texas at Austin
      By Young U. Ryu
  and some fixes by Miguel A. Lerma (malerma@math.utexas.edu) and some more fixes by Craig McCluskey (mccluskey@mail.utexas.edu).